 Drug Resistance and the Role of Resistance Monitoring"

 The huge resources that had gone into HIV research had resulted in the development of a large number of anti-HIV agents.
-The speed of advance in this area is unprecedented in the history of medicine.
+The speed of advance in this area is unprecedented in the history of medicine and is one of the greatest successes.
+To date with the correct therapy, there is no reason why an HIV-infected person cannot have the same life expectancy as a non-infected person.
 Therapy of HIV is complicated by the fact that the HIV genome is incorporated into the host cell genome and can remain there in a dormant state for prolonged periods until it is reactivated.
 However although it may or not be possible to actually eradicate the virus completely, it seems possible that the infection can be indefinitely contained so that an infected will die with HIV infection rather than from it.

 Zidovudine (AZT) was the first anti-viral agent used for the treatment of HIV and was introduced in 1987.
 However, it became clear with Concorde study in 1994 that monotherapy with AZT did not provide durable efficiency and hardly made any dent in the mortality rate.
 In 1995, results of the European DELTA and the American ACTG 175 studies became available and showed that combination therapy with two nucleoside analogues were better than monotherapy with one alone.
 A further breakthrough occurred with the introduction of HIV protease inhibitors which were specifically designed against HIV protease and were shown to be the most potent anti-HIV effect to date.
 An early clinical trial reported that the use of oral ritonavir decreased HIV mortality from 38% to 22%.
 Combination therapy, otherwise known as HAART (highly active antiretroviral therapy) using two or three agents became available.
 The rationale for this approach is that by combining drugs that are synergistic, non-cross-resistant and no overlapping toxicity, it may be possible to reduce toxicity, improve efficacy and prevent resistance from arising.
 The final breakthrough occurred when David HO (Time Magazine Man of the Year 1996) finally elucidated the pathogenesis of HIV infection.
 He showed that far from being latent during the "latent phase" as previously thought, there is actually massive replication during this period.
 David Ho had coined the slogan "hit hard and early".
 The results of the new approach was seen quickly where within Within four years, between 1994 and 1998, the incidence of AIDS in Europe sank from 30.7 to 2.5/100 patient years i.e. to less than a tenth.